qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vector_overlay_tools.rst

 ``Input fields to keep`` [multipleinput]
   Optional

-  Choose here the field of the input layer to be kept.
+  Choose here the fields of the input layer to be kept.
 If no fields are chosen all fields are taken

 ``Intersect fields to keep`` [multipleinput]